Momcozy vs. Baby Brezza vs. Grownsy: Bottle Washer Comparison and Review

 - All-in-one design replaces a separate sterilizer, bottle brush and drying rack.

-- Powerful spray jets clean even hard-to-reach areas like nipples and small pump parts.
+- Powerful spray jet system cleans effectively, reaching hard-to-reach areas like nipples and small pump parts.

-- Intuitive touch panel is easy to operate, even when sleep-deprived.
+- Intuitive touch panel with LED display is easy to operate, even when sleep-deprived.

 What to keep in mind

-- Proprietary detergent tablets required: The washer works with Momcozy’s low-suds tablets, which cost about $0.16 per tablet.
+- Proprietary detergent tablets required: The washer works with Momcozy's low-suds baby-safe tablets (60 included), which cost about $0.16 per tablet.

-- Placement considerations: Itrequires a sink‑accessible spot for the drain hose, which limits countertop flexibility.
+- Requires drain hose: Needs a sink-accessible spot for direct water drainage, which limits countertop placement flexibility.

-- Drying isn’t always perfect: Some small drops may remain inside bottles or nipples after the cycle.
+- Drying performance: While the HEPA drying is effective, small drops may occasionally remain in tight spaces like inside nipples after a cycle.

 How much you can expect to spend or earn